 Heckler & Koch has announced their new SP5K pistol will officially be introduced to America at the NRA Annual Meeting and Exposition in Louisville, Kentucky this weekend.
 The SP5K is a semi-automatic pistol based on the company’s iconic MP5K sub-machine gun.
 This announcement has garnered a lot of attention in both law enforcement and civilian circles.
-Our friends at The Firearm Blog were able to get their hands on one early for a review.

 Designed to be a “sporting pistol” the SP5K makes no doubt about its origins, in fact it was designed to do just that.
 The new SP5K returns the famous HK roller delayed blowback operating system to a commercial product.
 There is no doubt this will be a very popular product, despite its very high price.